-- Assume you have read a lot of relevant papers. - Begin with the state-of-the-art of science on the topic. - State what's missing in previous studies. - What studies are needed on the topic. - A reviewer will get his/her impression from this section.
-So make sure you can get reviewers' attention here. - Again, a paper is written for others, not for yourself.
+- Assume you have read a lot of relevant papers. - Begin with the state-of-the-art of science on the topic. - State what's missing in previous studies (knowledge gaps). - Cite original papers, not just those from Nature/Science - What studies are needed on the topic. - A reviewer will get his/her impression from this section; so make sure you can get reviewers' attention here. - Again, a paper is written for others, not for yourself.